laravel/docs/pennant.md

 <a name="scope"></a>
 ## Scope

-As previous mentioned, by default features are checked against the currently authenticated user.
+As previous mentioned, features are checked against the currently authenticated user by default.
 This may not always suit your needs.
+For one off feature checks, it is possible to specify the scope you would like to check the feature against.

 Imagine you have built a new billing experience that you are rolling out to entire teams at once, rather than individual users.
-You want our oldest teams have a slower rollout than our newer teams.
+You want our oldest teams have a slower rollout than the newer teams.
+Your feature Closure might look something like the following:

     use App\Models\Team;
     use Carbon\Carbon;